nicobrinkkemper/gabr.sh/README.md

 ```

 This can be useful for filenames that may not contain a function with that name.
-For example see `./example/git.sh`.
-It contains some functions I used for maintenance
-on this repo.
-A function called `git` would be disastrous here, and anywhere else for
-that matter.

-A alternative approach would be to just define the default function.
-If a default function
+A alternative approach would be to just define the `usage` function.
-is defined, it will be called if no arguments are given after the file argument.
+It will be called if no arguments are given after the file argument.

 ```bash
 usage(){